Health Care Worker Practicing Under the Influence

 If the individual is granted a deferred adjudication and violates probation, the judge can enter a conviction on their criminal record.

-Discharge and dismissal under the deferral law shall be without adjudication of guilt and is not a conviction.
-A healthcare professional can only have one case deferred and dismissed under Michigan law.
+Discharge and dismissal under the deferral law are without adjudication of guilt.
+There is no conviction.
+Under Michigan law, a healthcare professional can only have one case deferred and dismissed.

 Health Professional Recovery Program (HPRP)